tud-amr/multi-robot-fabrics/README.md

 <img src="assets/video_rf_cv_2robots.gif" alt="2 Robots applying RF">

 ## Options
-This repository includes examples of the application of multi-robot fabrics to Point Robots and Panda robotic arms.
+This repository includes examples of the application of multi-robot fabrics to point robots and Panda robotic arms.
+The examples can be run
+1) without rollouts (in the paper referred to as MRDF),
+2) with rollout fabrics and deadlock resolution heuristic (in the paper referred to as RF), and
+3) with rollout fabrics, constant velocity goal estimation and deadlock resolution (in the paper referred to as RF-CV)

+While in the paper dynamic fabrics ([Spahn2023](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=10086617)), are applied we also support static fabrics as introduced in [Ratliff2020](https://arxiv.org/pdf/2008.02399.pdf).

+Which configuration is used can be accessed in `examples/configs`.
+Here, also the number of robots can be adapted.

 <table>
  <tr>